 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Customers can access information from a data source, process it and then automatically transfer the result to another system or service simply by using a Data Pipeline template.
-Developers can access Data Pipeline through the AWS Management Console, the command line interface, or the service APIs.
-Pricing depends on usage and can be free for low frequency activities.
+Using a Data Pipeline template, an IT pro can access information from a data source, process it and then automatically transfer results to another system or service.
+Access to the Data Pipeline is available through the AWS Management Console, the command-line interface or service APIs.

-Continue Reading About AWS Data Pipeline (Amazon Web Services Data Pipeline)
+Continue Reading About AWS Data Pipeline (Amazon Data Pipeline)